Is the continuum SSH model topological?: Introduction

 is zero or one, respectively.
 Physically, this number is associated with the signed (by chirality) number of edge modes in a half-infinite sample, or a chiral polarization in the bulk \cite{Prodan_Song_2014,Graf_Shapiro_2018_1D_Chiral_BEC}.

 This non-trivial topological character is related to the off-diagonal structure \cref{HSSHk}, often referred to as "chiral" or "sub-lattice" symmetry.
 This is consistent with Kitaev's classification of Hamiltonians according to symmetry class and dimensionality \cite[Table 1]{Hasan_Kane_2010}, where one-dimensional models with no symmetry constraints are topologically trivial (class A) and chiral models are indexed by a $\ZZ$-valued invariant (class AIII).
-More intuitively, for there to be non-trivial topology in 1D, the complete Anderson localization in 1D \cite{Carmona1987} has to fail somehow, and in the SSH model, that may happen at zero energy thanks to chiral symmetry \cite{Graf_Shapiro_2017}.
+More intuitively, for there to be non-trivial topology in 1D, the complete one-dimensional Anderson localization \cite{Carmona1987} has to fail somehow, and in the SSH model, that may happen at zero energy thanks to chiral symmetry \cite{Graf_Shapiro_2017}.
+See e.g. \cite{Germinet_Klein_Schenker_2007} for an explanation of this mechanism in the context of the IQHE.

 It is natural to ask whether the topological properties of 1D discrete models are present in the continuum models of which these discrete models are approximations.
 For the case of continuum two-dimensional crystals in a strong constant magnetic field, the setting of the integer quantum Hall effect (IQHE), we recently proved the equality of topological invariants for continuum Hamiltonians -- in the strong binding regime -- with those of the discrete tight binding limit \cite{Shapiro_Weinstein_2020}.